cawfree/supporting-material/2020-09-15-ReactGlobalSummit_ReactNativeWeb/README.md

   - In my time I've lead the development of four production React Native applications, and open sourced over 100 React Native repositories.
 So, it's fair to say that I'm a little obsessed with this platform.
   - One thing a lot of people don't know about me though, is that I used to be a PhD student, and the title of my thesis was _Novel Approaches to Programming Heterogeneous Computational Systems_.
     - Okay, okay, so I don't understand the title either.
 But it was about "getting code to run on multiple platforms", so as you can imagine I have a particular sick interest in the the generality to computing that has been achieved by the Facebook team when it comes to React.
-  - Presently, I'm one of the founders of `getuni.app`.
-We use React Native to deliver the very simplest payment experience possible to our users, powered by the decentralized platform for computing and finance, Ethereum.
+  - Presently, I'm one of the founders of **Myco**.
+    - Myco is a community-owned platform for launching new co's; things like Communities, Collectives, Co-operatives and even Corporations.
+We deliver built-in incentives for revenue-generating activities, and provide contributors with a genuine stake in the success of their Co.
+We provide communities around the world with the functional superpowers of cryptocurrency, while keeping it all hidden behind a sleek React Native interface that doesn't even feel like crypto.
-    - We use a single application codebase for Android, iOS and the Web.
+    - We currently use a single application codebase for Android, iOS and the Web.
 Which I hope puts me in a good enough position to discuss with you how to structure and implement truly web-first user experiences in React Native.

 And I'm going to try to cover everything I know.
 I understand that we're on the senior track, but I don't much like the idea of jumping in without some context.
 So if anything, it's for my own sake that I cover some a little bit of groundwork before we  deep dive.